h-anjru/hg-line-plane/README.md

 ```math
 W_×=\begin{bmatrix} 𝜖𝟏 &\vec{n}_× \\ \vec{n}^T & 0 \end{bmatrix}
 ```
-,

-$n_×$ being the cross product matrix operator, a skew-symmetric matrix.
+with $n_×$ being the cross product matrix operator, a skew-symmetric matrix.

 For the special case where the objective plane is horizontal with a known elevation $h$ (i.e., $z=h$),